mercoglianoisidoro/cheatsheet/kubernetes/eks/Cluster_autoscaler.md

 ## Kubernetes Manifest

-The ARN role can now be used in the Service Account for the autoscaler.
+The ARN role can now be used in the Service Account for the autoscaler (that need to be installed in the cluster).